braekling/WP-Matomo/.ddev/README.md

 ```

 A publicly resolvable Matomo needs nothing else.
 A Matomo running in *another DDEV project* is not
-in DNS, so `.ddev/docker-compose.matomo-host.yaml` maps its hostname onto the Docker host, where
+in DNS, so add a `.ddev/docker-compose.matomo-host.yaml` that maps its hostname onto the Docker host,
-ddev-router listens.
-Add an entry there for any additional project you want to reach:
+where ddev-router listens.
+Add an entry there for any additional project you want to reach, for example:

 ```yaml
 services: